bbertolani/switch-lazy-cli/README.md

 ## About

-I started with this project because I wanted to search job logs on Switch quickly and simply.
-If you work most part of the time coding and switching between GUI and Terminal you know how to bother is to go to Switch to look at the logs
+I started with this project because I would like to search work logs on Switch quickly and simply.
+If you work most of your time coding and switching between GUI and Terminal, you know how bothering it is to go to Switch to see the logs.

 ![](./assets/swo.png)